Waverly, Alabama

 Waverly is a town in Chambers and Lee counties in the U.S. state of Alabama.
 It is part of the Auburn Metropolitan Area.
 It was incorporated in 1910.
-As of 2010, the town population was 145.
+As of the 2020 census, Waverly had a population of 159.

-Waverly has an operating United States post office; four churches are located in the town.

 History

 Waverly was settled in the 1830s, but saw little growth until the 1870s.
 The name of Waverly, Alabama first appeared on Alabama maps in 1853 (see reference below).
 It was given the nickname, Pea Ridge, but this was never its official name.

 Annual Town Bar-B-Q

 Beginning October 1990, and the second Saturday of each October since, the Town of Waverly hosts the Annual Waverly BBQ.
 Both pork and chicken BBQ, home made cakes and other sweets, cols, ice tea and lemonade are served.
 Town members all pitch in cooking, preparing the food,'stirring' the stew pot (a local tradition), and smoking the BBQ with hickory wood from the Friday night prior to the 'BBQ Day' at approximately 5:00pm, and continue this tradition until all the BBQ and stew is sold.
 Food is served to all attendees from 10:00am until 3:00pm.
 The event hosts singers, dancers, artists, arts and crafts, petting zoos, and other such events.
 This town get together serves as one of Waverly's largest fundraising events.